menelik7/Bamazon/README.md

 ###### Add to Iventory

-If the Manager decides to add to the current inventory, he will be prompted to enter the `item_id` of the product he wishes to order, and enter an amount.
+If the manager decides to add to the current inventory, he will be prompted to enter the `item_id` of the product he wishes to order, and enter an amount.
 Confirmation will be displayed once the order has been completed.
 He can then choose to view the `Products for Sale` to ascertain that the order was processed:

 ![Image of Add to Inventory](https://menelik7.github.io/Bamazon/images/ManagerView5.PNG "Add to Inventory")

 ###### Add New Product

-To add a new product, the Manager will be prompted to enter a series of information including `product_name`, `department_name`, `price`, `stock_quantity`, and `over_head_costs`.
+To add a new product, the manager will be prompted to enter a series of information including `product_name`, `department_name`, `price`, `stock_quantity`, and `over_head_costs`.
 Once the information has been entered, the system will update both tables with the new product.
-The Manager can then choose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:
+The manager can then choose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:

 ![Image of Add New Product](https://menelik7.github.io/Bamazon/images/ManagerView6.PNG "Add New Product")

 ###### Delete a Product

-To delete a product, the Manager will be prompted to enter the `item_id` of the product.
+To delete a product, the manager will be prompted to enter the `item_id` of the product.
 If the entry was valid, the system will remove the corresponding product from both tables.
-The Manager can then chose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:
+He/She can then choose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:

 ![Image of Delete a Product](https://menelik7.github.io/Bamazon/images/ManagerView7.PNG "Delete a Product")

 ###### Exit

-If the Manager decides to `Exit`:
+If the manager decides to `Exit`:

 ![Image of Manager Exit](https://menelik7.github.io/Bamazon/images/ManagerView8.PNG "Manager Exit")